wp-plugins/ultimate-auction/README.txt

 == Frequently Asked Questions ==

 == Changelog ==
+= 3.3.0 =
+* Fix - Plugin comments conflicts with theme/site comments.
+* Fix - Javascript code has been moved out in separate directory as it was previously posing problem with few wordpress themes.

 = 3.2.0 =
 * Fix - Warning message appearing under manage auction.